Uninett/nav/doc/reference/geomap.rst

 Various small issues
 --------------------

-* The initial position and zoom level of the map (if none is specified in the query string) is hardcoded in ``geomap.js``, and the chosen position be regarded as a bit too Trondheim-centric for general use.

-  Some ideas for improvement:

-  * Make the initial position and zoom level configurable properties (add them to the configuration file ``geomap/config.py``).

-  * Write some code to make a reasonable guess for a good default position based on the positions of rooms in the database.

 * Geomap is tested almost exclusively in Firefox 3 on Ubuntu (it looks like it is working in Opera 9 on Ubuntu too).
 Since there is a lot of JavaScript code here, there is great potential for differences between browsers.
 It